-Medicaid eligibility is complicated and the requirements change based on individual criteria, such as age and marital status.
-What follows is accurate in 2020 for Alaskan residents who are aged 65 or older and those between 21 and 64 years of age who are physically disabled as designated by Social Security.
-To be eligible for the Alaskans Living Independently waiver, an individual must meet the following requirements.
+Medicaid eligibility is complicated, and the requirements change based on individual criteria, such as age and marital status.
+What follows is accurate in 2023 for Alaskan residents who are age 65 or older and those between 21 and 64 years of age who are physically disabled as designated by Social Security.
+To be eligible for the Alaskans Living Independently Waiver, an individual must meet the following requirements.

-1) Care Needs - Require a nursing facility level care of care.
+Participants must require a nursing facility level of care.
 In other words, if not for the services provided by this waiver, it would be necessary for the individual to reside in a nursing home.

-2a) Assets - If single, an applicant must have countable assets valued at no more than $2,000.
-This excludes the value of one’s home provided the applicant resides in the home and the value of their home equity does not exceed $595,000.
-Other assets that are exempt (non-countable) include a vehicle, personal effects, a burial plot, and household items.
+If single, an applicant must have countable assets valued at no more than $2,000.
+This excludes the value of one’s home, provided the applicant resides in the home and his / her equity interest does not exceed $688,000.
+Other assets that are exempt (not countable) include a vehicle, personal effects, a burial plot, and household items.

-2b) Assets - If married, and the applicant’s spouse is not also seeking Medicaid, the applicant is permitted $2,000 and their spouse is permitted to retain up to $128,640 of their joint assets.
+If married and the applicant’s spouse is not also seeking Medicaid, the applicant is permitted $2,000 and their spouse is permitted to retain up to $148,620 of their joint assets.
 This is called the Community Spouse Resource Allowance (CSRA).
 For married couples, all assets are considered jointly owned.

-2c) Assets – If married, and both spouses are seeking Medicaid, the couple is able to retain up to $3,000 in assets.
+If married and both spouses are seeking Medicaid, the couple is able to retain up to $3,000 in assets.

-4) Asset Transfers - Individuals cannot have gifted or sold assets under market value in the preceding 60 months for the purpose of lowering their assets to gain Medicaid eligibility.
+Individuals cannot gift or sell their assets under market value in the preceding 60 months for the purpose of lowering their assets in order to gain Medicaid eligibility.
 This period of time is referred to as the Medicaid Look-Back Period, and violating this period may result in a period of Medicaid ineligibility.